wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 If the check does not pass, however, then the `PUTS` is essentially a no-op, and the handling concludes by removing the requestor as a sharer, and then sending back an explicit ACK, and eventually calling `cleanUpEvent()`.

+For all `_D` version states that indicate an ongoing fetch, the `PUTS` races with the fetch only if it is from the first sharer of the sharer list (otherwise it is just a no-op).
+If this is true, then the method will first conclude the fetch by updating the ACK counter, the `responses` map, and then calling `retry()` to retry the original event that caused the fetch.
+The state also transits from the `_D` version to the stable version as well.
+The method then checks whether the requestor is the last upper level sharer of the block.
+If true, then the `PUTS` should also be handled as early as possible after the state transits back to a stable state, such that the non-inclusiveness invariant is not broken.
+To this end, the method finds the oldest entry in the MSHR after which the `PUTS` can be processed.
+For this method specifically, the `PUTS` will be either inserted as the third event in the MSHR, if the second event is an external event or it is in progress, or as the second event, if otherwise.